-There has been increasing recognition of the impact of mental illness on the population.
-Differences in the allocation of resources between mental health and physical health, with historic underinvestment in mental health care across the NHS, are being addressed through the ambition of "parity of esteem".
-This seeks to improve investment in mental health services to ensure that mental health and physical health are equally valued.
-At the same time, the interplay between physical and psychological symptoms is becoming better understood, and the very real inequalities in health outcomes for people with mental health problems are being quantified.
-We know that people with long-term physical illnesses suffer more complications if they also develop mental health problems.
+There is growing recognition of the significant impact of mental illness on population health.
+The NHS aims to address historic underfunding of mental health services through the ambition of "parity of esteem".
+This aims to ensure that mental and physical health are equally valued and resourced.

+At the same time, the interplay between physical and psychological health is becoming better understood.
+People with long-term physical conditions are more likely to experience mental health problems, which can worsen outcomes and increase healthcare needs.
+The health inequalities faced by people with mental health conditions are now being more clearly recognised and addressed.

-15% of adults living in Sunderland were diagnosed with depression in 2022/23.
-This was similar to the regional average of 15% and above the England average of 13.2%.^{17 26}
+In 2022/23, 15% of adults in Sunderland were diagnosed with depression.
+This was similar to the regional average of 15% and higher than the England average of $13.2\%^{(18,26)}$.

-Suicide rates in Sunderland have reduced slightly since 2019 although the suicide rate remains significantly higher compared to the England average.

-The suicide rate in Sunderland during 2021-23 was 13.0 per 100,000 population, slightly lower than the North East rate (13.8), however, significantly higher than the England rate (10.7).
-The suicide rate in Sunderland has reduced slightly from the two previous periods: 14.0 in 2020-2022 and 14.3 in 2019-21.17
+While suicide rates in Sunderland have declined slightly since 2019 they remain significantly higher than the national average.
+Between 2021 and 2023, the suicide rate in Sunderland was 13.0 per 100,000 population, slightly below the North East average (13.8), but well above the England average of 10.7.

 The suicide rate in males in Sunderland during 2021-23 was 23.1 per 100,000 which was higher than the North East rate (22.2) and significantly higher than the England rate (16.4).
-The suicide rate in females in Sunderland during 2021-23 was 3.4 per 100,000 which was lower than both the North East (6.0) and England (5.4) rates.17
+The suicide rate in females in Sunderland during 2021-23 was 3.4 per 100,000 which was lower than both the North East (6.0) and England (5.4) rates(18).

-A local suicide prevention action plan sets out the direction and priorities for Sunderland's suicide prevention agenda for the period 2023-26.
-This is led by the Sunderland Suicide Prevention Action Group, a multi-agency partnership which aims to reduce the prevalence of suicides in Sunderland.
-Mental health and suicide prevention training programmes ('A Life Worth Living') are being delivered to local communities and settings across Sunderland.
-Insights from the 2023 Health Related Behaviour Survey (HRBS), show 57% of secondary school pupils reported that in general they were 'quite a lot' or 'very much' happy with their life, compared to 50% in 2021.25
+The Suicide Prevention Action Plan for Sunderland (2023-26) outlines the priorities and actions to reduce suicide.
+It is led by the Sunderland Suicide Prevention Action Group, a multi-agency partnership.
+Community based training programmes, such as 'A Life worth living' are being delivered are being delivered to raise awareness and build capacity for suicide prevention across local settings.

+Findings from the 2023 Health Related Behaviour Survey (HRBS), show that 57% of secondary school pupils in Sunderland reported being 'quite a lot' or 'very much' happy with their life, which is an improvement from to 50% in 2021(26).

-Sunderland City Council is a signatory of the Prevention Concordat for Better Mental Health, sharing a commitment to work as a whole system to embed and promote good mental health into local work.
+Sunderland City Council is a signatory of the Prevention Concordat for Better Mental Health, demonstrating a whole-system commitment to embedding mental health promotion and prevention across local policies and services.